zazuko/rdf-cube-schema-viz/README.md

 In addition to honor a selected dataType on each literal value, the expected dataType per dimension is further added to the [Cube Constraint per Dimension](https://github.com/zazuko/rdf-cube-schema#metadata-and-validation-constraint) per `shacl:datatype`.

 ### dataKind (temporal / spatial)
-Finally to express that the dimension provides a specific _kind_ of data which is necessary to select the correct visual representation we add `cube:dataKind` with the following structure possible values:
+Finally to express that the dimension provides a specific _kind_ of data which is necessary to select the correct visual representation we add `https://cube.link/meta/dataKind/` with the following structure possible values:

 * [`schema:GeoCoordinates`](https://schema.org/GeoCoordinates): To hint that the dimension does provide Resources with latitutde and longitude which can be shown on a map.
 * [`schema:GeoShape`](https://schema.org/GeoShape): To hint that the dimension does provide Resources which have a shape which can be shown on a map.